JeremieDemas/dynamic-nft/README.md

 # NFT-collection-template

-Creation of a template for setting up an NFT collection.
+Creation of a template for setting up an dynamic NFT collection.

 ## Getting Started